tuxnam/GuillaumeBen-Security-Notebook/sentinel-gitLab.md

 #### Repository visbility changed to Public

 **Description:** This query leverages GitLab Audit Logs.
-A repository in GitLab changed visibility from Private or Internal to Public which could indicate compromise, error or misconfiguration leading to exposing the repository to the public.
+A repository in GitLab changed visibility from Private or Internal to Public which could indicate compromise, error or misconfiguration leading to exposing the repository to the public.<br />
 **Parameters:** /

 ~~~